Slava/kis-arduino-workshop/01-arduino-coding.md

 ## Basic Code Syntax

-Okay, so we've seen what is possible with Arduino's.
+Some of you might be familiar with coding Arduinos, in that case give this section a quick review and go straight to exercises.

 Now we'll take a look at how to code programs for Arduino.
 Arduino uses a progamming language similar to C++.
 It is useful to have a code editor open so you can copy and paste examples and play around with them:
 [Online Code Editor](cpp_shell/cpp_shell.html)

 Use "print" and "println" to print things.
 Copy and paste this example: